-As knowledgeable death benefit claims lawyers, the professionals at the Law Offices of Jonathan F. Marshall understand New Jersey workers’ compensation statutes, as well as possess decades of collective experience helping families who lost loved ones to deadly commercial accidents.
+As knowledgeable death benefit claims lawyers, the professionals at New Jersey Workers Compensation Lawyer of JFM Law understand New Jersey workers’ compensation statutes, as well as possess decades of collective experience helping families who lost loved ones to deadly commercial accidents.
 We understand that while risks to workers always exist, fatalities suffered by tree trimming employees could often be prevented had proper procedures and safety practices been in place and vigorously enforced.

 Fatal Workplace Accident Claims Attorneys

 Despite efforts to protect workers from the unnecessary risks and dangerous workplace environments, the U.S. Bureau of Labor Statistics (BLS) shows that fatal injuries to arborists and tree maintenance employees include the following, in order of frequency: